• Objective-See

 Since TCC is designed to protect these resources, it poses a challenge for malware that often tries to access them.
 Generally malware takes one of two approaches: exploiting TCC bugs, or obtaining explicit user permission access to the TCC protected item.
 The former is rather uncommon, while the latter is much more widespread as TCC can be trivially “circumvented” if the user acquiesces (sometimes as simply as clicking ‘Allow’ on a single TCC alert).

-malware that attempted to take advantage of the fact that on older versions of macOS the TCC database was directly modifiable ๐ซฃ
+Let’s look at few examples of malware that exploited TCC shortcomings or bugs, starting with the rather archaic ColdRoot malware that attempted to take advantage of the fact that on older versions of macOS the TCC database was directly modifiable ๐Ÿซฃ

 __const:001D2804 text "UTF-16LE", 'touch /private/var/db/.AccessibilityAPIEnabled && s'